Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

                   [ 1 ]   (1) = ⌊(2¹/8) * 7⌋
                            ⬑ NOTE: This is floored

-So, let's put that all together and find the 4ᵗʰ interval of a 3 bit diminishment of an 11 bit index -
+So, let's put that all together and validate that the 4ᵗʰ interval of a 3 bit diminishment across an 11 bit index indeed matches our synthesized bit pattern's value -

     The starting conditions -